avinashsrirama/RAG/README.md

 # RAG
-This repo contains examples to demo RAG
+This repo contains code related to RAG demo with prompt before promt and providing context to LLM